USCbiostats/annoq-site/docs/_docs/tutorials/api.md

 ## SNP Count criteria
 1. End-point <strong>/fastapi/snp/chr?</strong>Count of SNPs matching search criteria of chromosome number (or 'X' for the X-chromosome), the chromosome start and stop position.
 2. End-point <strong>/fastapi/snp/rsidList?</strong> Count of SNPs matching search criteria of RSIDs.
-3. End-point <strong>/fastapi/snp/gene?</strong> Count of SNPs associated with gene product
+3. End-point <strong>/fastapi/snp/gene?</strong> Count of SNPs associated with gene